Book appointment online or call 07985 918237

 The fallopian tubes can become physically damaged by certain disorders or can simply loose its functional integrity, impairing natural fertility.

-Physical defects of the fallopian tubes may be associated with a history of pelvic inflammatory disease, endometriosis, use of intrauterine device, ruptured appendix, with lower abdominal surgery, or an ectopic pregnancy.
+Physical defects of the fallopian tubes may be associated with a history of Pelvic Inflammatory Disease, Endometriosis, use of intrauterine device, ruptured appendix, with lower abdominal surgery, or an Ectopic Pregnancy.
 Scarring occurs along the inner walls of the tubes, disrupting the natural function of the cells lining the tubes, or obstructing the passage completely.

 Functional defects of the tubes may be due to either muscle tension of the tubes or due to mucus accumulation.
 Progesterone should clear the secretions within the tube and should also relax its muscles to allow easy passage of the pre-embryo into the uterus.

-The treatment with Chinese medicine may incorporate acupuncture treatment on the lower abdomen to relax the fallopian tubes, and/ or an herbal prescription to clear away any excessive fluid, or to raise the body’s own progesterone levels.
+The treatment may incorporate Acupuncture treatment on the lower abdomen to relax the fallopian tubes, and/ or an herbal prescription to clear away any excessive fluid, or to raise the body’s own progesterone levels.
 If the tubes are not damaged too much along their length, microsurgery is a good treatment option, especially if combined with Chinese herbal medicine.
 A study in China examining best treatments for damaged and obstructed tubes found that combining Chinese medicine to surgical procedures enhances the clinical outcome and thus the chances of pregnancy.
 If there is extensive damage to the tubes, IVF becomes the only option.

-Endometriosis is a common menstrual disorder manifesting with
+Endometriosis is a common menstrual disorder manifesting;

 The disease is defined by the presence of endometrial tissue outside the uterus, which can respond to the cyclic hormones involved in the menstrual cycle to cause bleeding and pain.